Skip to content

 cleanData

-directory (str): The path to the directory to clean.
-Defaults to the current working directory if None.
+The path to the directory to clean.
+If :obj:None, the function The path to the directory to clean.
+If :obj:None, the function

 Source code in src/slmemulator/cleanData.py